Talenka/LSC-License/README.md

 deprivations, sufferings, persecutions and quite forced labor without real hope to escape apart by dying and/or prostitute yourself.

-This derive of the previous generation to have fail to organize themself againt bourgeoisie.
+This derive of the previous generation to have fail to organize themselves against bourgeoisie.
 And they fail because those who benefit from this organization do manage to mitigate rebellions and other forms of public protestation. *We* use repression, disinformation, corruption, and so on, to do so.